Gusties: Stop The Hate!Bias Incident or Hate Crime

 What is the Bias Response Team?

 The Bias Response Team (BRT) includes members of the campus community who are committed to supporting affected individuals, helping prevent future occurrences from happening, and creating a more inclusive, welcoming campus for all.
-BRT members will support those who are affected, investigate reported incidents, and adjudicate those found responsible when necessary.
+BRT members will support those who are affected, investigate reported incidents, and refer to an adjudication process if appropriate.

 What can I do if I believe I am a victim or witness to a bias incident or hate crime?